-The Annual Plan does not provide for any further significant events.
-16. Potential impact of societal changes: ' Council assumes the resident population will be in the region of 9,600 persons, in line with "Infometrics" predictions.
+"Infometrics" predictions.
 There will likely be an aging population.
-The proportion of the population over 65-years is forecast to increase by 22% between 2021 and 2033.
-An increase in the age of the population may increase demand for some services and housing and place pressures on rates affordability.
-Medium Low The plan assumed that the demand for senior housing is adequate and can be met through supply.
+The proportion of the population over 65- years is forecast to increase by 22% between 2021 and 2033. may increase demand for some services and housing and place pressures on rates affordability. is adequate and can be met through supply.
 Council may need to adjust its level of service in some areas to meet expectations.
 Rates affordability will need to be managed by keeping rates within financial prudence benchmarks, and by carefully managing rates debt.
-17. External assumptions - Government legisl ation: It is assumed for the period covered by this Annual Plan that no new legislation is introduced.
+17. External assumptions - Governmer nt legislation: It is assumed for the period covered by this Annual Plan that no new legislation is introduced.
 Central government requires Council to undertake further activities, without corresponding funding or imposes additional compliance costs on local government Medium High If changes in legislation require Council to provide further services, or significantly increases levels of compliance or operating costs then this will need to be offset by increases in fees and charges, and/or in increases in rates.
 It is unlikely that government will reduce compliance or legislative costs incurred by Council, but if there was a reduction this would enable Council to reduce rates or fees and charges.
-18. Repayment of loans It has been assumed that the loan from Council to Buller Holdings Limited will not be repaid over the term of the plan.
-Inability to service the loan.
-Low Low Debt will be rolled over on an annual basis.
-19. Water reforms legislation • Due to the outcome of the proposed water reforms being unknown at the time of preparing the 2021-2031 Long Term Plan, the assumption across the ten-years of the plan was that Council would retain ownership of its Three Waters assets.
-Subsequent to the Long Term Plan a new Water Services Act was introduced then In the current Long-Term Plan, there was a staged approach to compliance for ensuring all water Medium High This legislation requires Council to provide further service level improvements and it significantly increases the levels of compliance needed and costs to meet compliance.
+18. Repayment of loans It has been assumed that the loan Inability to Low Low Debt will be rolled from Council to Buller Holdings Inability to service the Ioan.
+Low Low over on an annual basis.